stefan-s29/mesh-vertex-modifier/README.md

 When you select a MeshInstance3D node in the scene tree, gizmos should appear at all vertices of the mesh.
 Left click and drag to move the vertices.

+In some cases it can be required to reload the project to get the gizmo plugin to work.

 ## License

 This plugin is licensed under the [Mozilla Public License 2.0 (MPL-2.0)](LICENSE).